f2face/cloudflare-r2/README.md

 -   As of the writing of this README, there is no official Node.js library for Cloudflare R2.
 -   Interacting with object storage APIs, especially Cloudflare R2, should be simple and straightforward.

-> ⚠ This library is currently in development and is not yet ready for production use.
+> ⚠ This library is currently in development and may not be ready for production use.
 It is subject to change and may contain bugs or other issues.
 Please use it at your own risk.

 ## Installation